siddharth270/Fitness_DBMS/README.md

 # Fitness_DBMS
 Fitness Application

+### Data Dump Initialization
+- Make sure to run the whole dump using MySQL Workbench.

 ### Install Dependencies
 - Create a virtual environment and use the belo command to download the dependencies.